 Etiology and Pathogenesis of Grain Overload in Ruminants

-Ingestion of toxic amounts of highly fermentable carbohydrates is followed within 2–6 hr by a change in the microbial population in the rumen.
-The number of gram-positive bacteria (such as Streptococcus bovis) increases markedly, which results in the production of large quantities of lactic acid.
-The rumen pH falls to ≤5, which destroys protozoa, cellulolytic organisms, and lactate-utilizing organisms, and impairs rumen motility.
+Ingestion of toxic amounts of highly fermentable carbohydrates is followed within 2–6 hours by a change in the microbial population in the rumen.
+The number of gram-positive bacteria (eg, Streptococcus bovis) increases markedly, which results in the production of large quantities of lactic acid.
+The rumen pH decreases to ≤5, which destroys protozoa, cellulolytic organisms, and lactate-utilizing organisms and impairs rumen motility.
 The low pH allows the lactobacilli to utilize the carbohydrate and to produce excessive quantities of lactic acid.
 The superimposition of lactic acid and its salts, l-lactate and d-lactate, on the existing solutes in the rumen liquid causes osmotic pressure to rise substantially, which results in the movement of excessive quantities of fluid into the rumen, causing fluid ruminal contents and dehydration.

-Within 24–48 hr of the onset of severe overload, some animals will be recumbent, some will be staggering, and others will be standing quietly; all will be completely off feed.
+Within 24–48 hours of the onset of severe overload, some animals will be recumbent, some will be staggering, and others will be standing quietly; all will be completely off feed.
 Immediately after consuming large quantities of dry grain, cattle may gorge themselves on water, but once ill they usually do not drink at all.

-In severe grain overload, the primary contractions of the rumen are completely absent, although the gurgling sounds of gas rising through the large quantity of fluid are usually audible on auscultation.
+In severe grain overload, the primary contractions of the forestomach are completely absent, although the gurgling sounds of gas rising through the large quantity of fluid are usually audible on auscultation.
 Ballottement and auscultation of the left flank may elicit fluid-splashing sounds in the rumen.
 The contents of the rumen, as palpated through the left paralumbar fossa, may feel firm and doughy in cattle that were previously on a roughage diet and have consumed a large amount of grain.
-In cattle that have become ill on smaller amounts of grain, the rumen will feel not necessarily full, but rather resilient because of the excessive fluid.
+In cattle that have become ill on smaller amounts of grain, the rumen will feel not necessarily full but rather resilient because of the excessive fluid.
 Severely affected animals stagger and may bump into objects; their palpebral reflex is sluggish or absent, and the pupillary light reflex is usually present but slower than normal.
 The extent of depression of the palpebral reflex is associated with the plasma d-lactate concentration and provides a useful clinical method to categorize severity of lactic acidosis and monitor response to treatment.
 Affected animals commonly lie quietly, often with the head turned into the flank, and their response to any stimulus is much decreased so that they resemble cases of parturient paresis.